slatedocs/slate/source/includes/_appendix.md

 sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication)

-## Local directories supported by Local SEO Check-up tool
+## Local directories supported by Local Search Audit tool

 ### USA